• Skip to primary navigation

 • In a medium saucepan, add sugar, 1 tablespoon cornstarch and salt.
 Whisk in milk and egg.
 Bring to a boil over medium-high heat, whisking constantly for about 5 minutes.
 It should be pretty thick.
 Remove from heat and add butter and vanilla, whisk until combined and place in a large bowl.
 Refrigerate while making the banana mixture.

-• In a medium bowl, whisk together the sweetened condensed milk and cream cheese or mascarpone cheese.
+• In a medium bowl, whisk together the sweetened condensed milk and cream cheese or mascarpone cheese until smooth.
 Add 1 banana chopped into small pieces.
 Fold this into the warm (but not hot) pudding mixture and refrigerate for 1 hour.

 • Once the pudding has cooled, in a separate bowl, beat heavy cream with 1 tablespoon of cornstarch until very stiff peaks form.
 You do not want it to be watery.